sankeer28/wiki-plus/DEPLOYMENT.md

-# MiniWiki - Vercel Deployment Guide
+# Wiki-Plus - Vercel Deployment Guide

 ## ✅ Ready for Vercel Deployment

-Your MiniWiki app is now configured for Vercel deployment!
+Your Wiki-Plus app is now configured for Vercel deployment!

 ## Prerequisites